 “Let’s git home and settle that in the bedroom.”

 “Let’s write our own adventures.
 ‘Hillbilly Brothers, fuck all the others.’”

-Tommy was pretty burned when he got home, falling asleep in Jace’s arms before anything could start between them.
-Jace spent the night, with no urgent Teen Jesus calls to answer.
-In the morning, Tommy sulked when Jace refused to go to school with him.
-All his plotted out zombie antics needed an invisible partner to bewitch his friends and enemies.
-Jace feigned he needed his sleep.
-Once Tommy left, he caught up on less urgent Teen Jesus tasks.
-Jace returned and waited for Tommy to get home from school.
-The boy was so horny thinking about Jace at school all day, it took two blow jobs to calm him down.
+Tommy is pretty burned when he gets home, falling asleep in Jace’s arms before anything could start between them.
+Jace spends the night, with no urgent Teen Jesus calls to answer.
+In the morning, Tommy sulks when Jace refuses to go to school with him.
+All his plotted out zombie antics need an invisible partner to bewitch his friends and enemies.
+Jace feigns he needs his sleep.
+Once Tommy leaves, he catches up on less urgent Teen Jesus tasks.
+Jace returns and waits for Tommy to get home from school.
+The boy is so horny thinking about Jace at school all day, it takes two blow jobs to calm him down.

-Lying on their bed, Tommy asked, “What’s we gonna do tanight?”
+Laying on their bed, Tommy asks, “What’s we gonna do tanight?”